JoeyBodnar/galileo/README.md

 - Tabbed windows

 Features Planning to support:
+- Logout
 - Save comments
 - autofill subreddit suggestions when typing in "go to subreddit" box
 - add links to Post detail view for link posts
 - better support for window resizing
-- Change "All" icon on sidebar to be different from that of thhe Home button
+- Change "All" icon on sidebar to be different from that of the Home button
 - CMD+T for opening a new window
 - handle callbacks for errors when commenting
 - sorting comments